rust-lang/book/second-edition/src/ch20-02-slow-requests.md

 ### Simulating a Slow Request in the Current Server Implementation

 Let’s see the effect of a request that takes a long time to process on requests made to our current server implementation.
-Listing 20-10 shows the code to respond to another request, `/sleep`, that will cause the server to sleep for five seconds before responding.
+[Listing 20-10][Listing-20-10] shows the code to respond to another request, `/sleep`, that will cause the server to sleep for five seconds before responding.
 This will simulate a slow request so that we can see that our server processes requests serially.